 The following diagram illustrates an example of MSSQL running on a WFC:

 Note these details about this figure:

-- The cluster has two members with unique IP addresses monitored as Orion agent nodes.
+- The cluster includes two nodes with unique IP addresses, monitored by Orion agents.

 - The Orion Server is monitored by an Orion Server template.

 - The Orion Server instance uses the cluster VIP address, 10.###.###.20, for the SQL Server datastore.

 SAM can detect the database connection from the Orion Server to the SQL database as a connection between an application (the Orion SQL Server, as monitored by a template) and AppInsight for SQL (MSSQLSERVER) even though the target of the database connection is SQL running on an active cluster member.